Air Force Falcons baseball

 The Air Force Falcons baseball team is a varsity intercollegiate athletic team of the United States Air Force Academy in El Paso County, Colorado, United States, north of Colorado Springs.
 The team is a member of the Mountain West Conference, which is part of the National Collegiate Athletic Association's Division I. Air Force's first baseball team was fielded in 1957.
 The team plays its home games at Erdle Field on the Academy grounds.
-The Falcons are coached by Mike Kazlausky.
+The Falcons are coached by Drew LaComb.

 Major League Baseball

-Air Force has had thirteen Major League Baseball Draft selections since the draft began in 1965.
+Air Force has had thirteen Major League Baseball draft selections since the draft began in 1965.

 Another former Air Force player, Paul Skenes, was the first overall pick in 2023.
 He played two seasons at the Academy before transferring to LSU after the 2022 season.